Education and Outreach

 For more information and program specifics, visit www.delawareenvirothon.org.

-Congratulations to Charter School of Wilmington Team A on winning First Place in the 2023 Delaware Envirothon!
+Congratulations to Odessa High School FFA and Agriscience on winning First Place in the 2025 Delaware Envirothon!

 The official results for the state competition are as follows:

 Each member of the winning team earned a $500 college scholarship from the Delaware Envirothon and the team will receive an award plaque for their school.
-The first-place team will represent Delaware at the 2023 National Conservation Foundation (NCF) Envirothon to be held at Mount Allison University in Tantramar (Sacksville), New Brunswick, Canada from July 23 to 29.
+The second through seventh place teams received ribbons and cash prizes in the form of gift cards.
+The first-place team will represent Delaware at the 2025 National Conservation Foundation (NCF) International Envirothon to be held in Alberta, Canada, from July 20 to 26, 2025.

 Conservation Poster Contest

 NCCD serves as the local sponsor for the annual National Conservation Poster Contest.
 Students in grades K-12, from public, private, and home schools, create posters centered around a different conservation theme each year.
-Past themes have included:
+You can

 Click to download the Contest Rules Here.

-If you have further questions, contact Rick Mickowski at (302) 365-8979, or visit the National Association of Conservation District's website.
+For further questions, you can contact Mikaileigh Baker via email or phone (302) 498 - 4678, or visit the National Association of Conservation District's website.

 Educational Materials